paulhibbitts/cmpt-363/docs/221/home.md

 <h1> Looking Ahead to the Second Week🔭 </h1>

-<h2> What is the practice of multi-device interaction design? </h2>
+<h2> What is the practice of mobile and multi-device interaction design? </h2>

 <h3> Live Sessions </h3>